 I just love the wonder and excitement in a child’s eyes when they discover something new in the garden.
-It’s what drew me to teaching garden education classes at Hiland Hall Gardens.
-During every class, I try to instill a love of nature using a child’s innate sense of wonder and discovery.
+It’s what drew me to teaching garden education classes.
+During every class, I tried to instill a love of nature using a child’s innate sense of wonder and discovery.
 This project uses the milkweed seed as a way to connect young children to the wonder and beauty of the Monarch butterfly.

 This lesson is also important because the Monarch butterfly is in trouble.
 According to the non-profit Save Our Monarchs, both the Monarch butterfly’s numbers and milkweed plant population are both down 90% from 1992.
 These plants are disappearing quickly due to widespread spraying of weed killer and land development.
 The greatest problem with the reduced amount of milkweed in our environment is that it’s the only plant the Monarch in it’s caterpillar stage eats, so it’s essential to the species survival.
+Milkweed sap is poisonous to the Monarch’s predators which is one of the reasons having milkweed as a host plant for caterpillars (thus making them poisonous to predators) is so important.
 However, harvesting and planting milkweed is one way we can help.

 A story is a great way to begin any garden adventure with children.
 For this project, my favorite is Eric Carle’s The Very Hungry Caterpillar so that I can easily describe the life cycle of a butterfly.
 For an older child, Helen Frost’s Monarch and Milkweed is a great choice.
 It discusses the beautiful relationship between milkweed plants and the Monarch butterfly.